Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Read my full bio here.

-Valuing something tangible, like a house or a piece of machinery, is difficult enough.
-But valuing something intangible like an idea, a brand, or a license?
+Valuing something tangible, like a house or a piece of machinery, already takes expertise.

-That’s why 10 times out of 10, Intellectual Property (IP) valuation is best left to professional valuators like Eton who eliminate risk and ensure the valuation is done efficiently and accurately, every time.
+That’s why 10 times out of 10, Intellectual Property (IP) valuation is best left to professional valuators like Eton.
+We reduce the risk of mispricing, regulatory issues, and missed strategic decisions, all while ensuring the process of valuation is efficient.

 But that doesn’t mean you shouldn’t understand the process we follow.